ninenan/algorithm/src/interview/手写系列/handwriting.md

   }
   if (proto === null) {
     throw new Error(
-      "This browser's implementation of Object.create is a shim and doesn't support 'null' as the first argument."
+      "This browser's implementation of Object.create is a shim and doesn't support 'null' as the first argument.", );
-    );
   }
   if (typeof propertiesObject !== "undefined") {
     throw new Error(
-      "This browser's implementation of Object.create is a shim and doesn't support a second argument."
+      "This browser's implementation of Object.create is a shim and doesn't support a second argument.", );
-    );
   }